VITA-Group/ABD-Net/README.md

 ## Results

-Our proposed ABD-Net achieve the state-of-the-art methods Market-1501, DukeMTMC-Re-ID and MSMT17 datasets.
+Our proposed ABD-Net achieves the state-of-the-art methods Market-1501, DukeMTMC-Re-ID and MSMT17 datasets.
 The detailed comparison with previous SOTA can be found in [our paper](https://arxiv.org/abs/1908.01114).

 |    Dataset     | Top-1 |  mAP  |
 | :------------: | :---: | :---: |